twse/random-stuff/Third-Party Notices.md

 Written by John J. Urbaniak, Ph.D.

 Uses Kynapse, © 2003-2016 Kynapse.<br />
 Kynapse and Kynogon are registered trademarks of Kynogon S.A.
-All rights reserved.<br />
+All rights reserved.
-See www.kynapse.com for more information.

 Uses Miles Sound System.
 Copyright © 1991-2015 by RAD Game Tools, Inc.